katzenpost/katzenpost/docs/specs/mixnet.rst

    The presented system design is based on [LOOPIX]_.
-The detailed End-to-end specification, describing the operations performed By the sender and recipient, as well sender’s provider and Recipient’s provider, are presented in “Panoramix Mix Network End-to-end Protocol Specification”.
+The detailed End-to-end specification, describing the operations performed By the sender and recipient, as well sender’s provider and Recipient’s provider, are presented in “Katzenpost Mix Network End-to-end Protocol Specification”.
 Below, we present the system overview.

    The Provider ran by each service provider is responsible for